SoftmatterLMU-RaedlerGroup/cell-event-fit/README.md

 the `TEMP_<hhmm>.mat` file as argument.
 Then, the prepared output directory will be populated with the output files.

-Note that `fit_apoptosis_output` currently does not create directories but requires that the output directories already exist.
-Moreover, the output directories are saved as absolute paths.
+Note that the output
+directories are saved as absolute paths.
 When copying the temporary file to another computer for plotting, the path names must be the same on both computers.
-It is recommended to use (in Linux) the tilde to denote the home directory of the current user for specifying the output directory.
+For Linux users, it is recommended to use the tilde to denote the home directory of the current user for specifying the output directory.

-Since sporadic Matlab crashes were encountered during plotting, `fit_apoptosis_output` accepts a second parameter, `loop_start`, to resume exporting where it had stopped before.
-During plotting, the index of the trace or file whose data are currently exported is written to the temporary file `plot.log`.
+Since sporadic Matlab crashes were encountered during plotting, the index of the trace or file whose data are currently exported is written to the temporary file `plot.log`.
-If Matlab has crashed during exporting, set `loop_start` to the trace number indicated in `plot.log`.
+From there, it is automatically recovered when `fit_apoptosis_output` is called again after a crash, and plotting/exporting is resumed where it had stopped before.

+However, if no `plot.log` file is found but the output directories contain CSV or PDF files, an error is thrown since you might be overwriting already exported files.
+In this case, the index of the trace or file at which exporting should be started must be specified manually by setting `loop_start`, the second (and optional) parameter of `fit_apoptosis_output`, to the trace number indicated in `plot.log`.
-If `plot.log` indicates a file number, set the first element of `loop_start` to `NaN` to skip exporting single trace data and set the second element to the trace number.
+If `plot.log` indicates a file number, `loop_start` should be a vector with `NaN` as its first element to skip exporting single trace data, and with the trace number as its second element.
 (The single trace data are exported before file data.
 Hence, if Matlab crashes during exporting file data, the single trace data has already been exported an needn’t be re-exported.)

 ### Output files